GalaxyLinus/dsb-webscraper/README.md

 mostly made in german, can be modified

-to use, you need to log into dsbmobile in your browser and copy the link to the settings.json
+to use, you need to log into dsbmobile in your browser and copy the link to the settings.json (generates after first execution)

 WIP